rotki/rotki/docs/api.rst

    :reqjson int from_timestamp: The timestamp after which to return action history.
 If not given zero is considered as the start.
    :reqjson int to_timestamp: The timestamp until which to return action history.
 If not given all balances until now are returned.
-   :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not
-   :param int from_timestamp: The timestamp after which to return action history.
-If not given zero is considered as the start.
-   :param int to_timestamp: The timestamp until which to return action history.
-If not given all balances until now are returned.
-   :param bool async_query: Boolean denoting whether this is an asynchronous query or not.
+   :reqjson bool async_query: Optional boolean denoting whether this is an asynchronous query or not.
+Defaults to false.

    **Example Response**: